 Dr. Williams, a professor at UNC Chapel Hill, graciously agreed to videoconference with my students about her book.
 Without being prompted, the students generated enormous lists of questions to ask Dr. Williams, and the conference was a spectacular experience.
-While most of the conversation centered around the book, Dr. Williams made an incredibly powerful statement that I was able to discuss with my students later: "We, all of us, can make different choices.
+While most of the the students reading Williams's book absolutely filled their books with sticky notes and highlighting.
+These students were learning conversation centered around the book, Dr. Williams made an incredibly powerful statement that I was able to discuss with my students later: "We, all of us, can make different choices.
 We don't have to go down the same roads.
 It might cost you something, but you can do something different."
 Many of my students feel trapped by their circumstances; it's important for them to hear, as often as possible, that different options are available.